ejj28/fol-email-scraper/README.md

-# brightspace-email-scraper
+# fol-email-scraper
- Get notifications of emails on D2L Brightspace
+ Get notifications for new emails recieved on the FanshaweOnline platform